ohorace/CPSC4175/Homework/Homework 5.md

 9. Discuss one CASE tool you have previously used.
 If you have never used a CASE tool, find an open source CASE tool using an internet search, download and install it, complete a \Hello World" application, and discuss your experience.
 I downloaded a free trial of MagicDraw.
-Thereís a learning curve and it was kind of heard to use at first.
+There‚Äôs a learning curve and it was kind of heard to use at first.
 I have never used any software like this before so I had to get used to navigating within the application.
 This software had some very basic features to help create diagrams.
-Although I couldnít see myself using this kind of software on a regular basis, I do see its usefulness.
-Itís interesting because at my job I know a few developers and I havenít heard them mention tools that they use for designs.
+Although I couldn‚Äôt see myself using this kind of software on a regular basis, I do see its usefulness.
+It‚Äôs interesting because at my job I know a few developers and I haven‚Äôt heard them mention tools that they use for designs.
 I want to learn what kind of CASE tools are used by application developers at the company I work for.

 10. Read the article \the-right-stu_.pdf" in the pdf directory.
 (You may find a better copy online.)
 Write a one paragraph appreciation of the article.
 I thought this article was very well written.
 It is so interesting that the code used to launch space shuttles only had 1 error in the last three versions.
 The average programs that length would have 5000 errors.
 It is so impressive for software, something man made, to be that close to being perfect.
 However, as noted in the article, the software had to be.
-Bill Pate was quoted as saying in the article that ì[if] the software isnít perfect, some of the people we got to meetings with might dieî.
-Iím sure that is a tremendous amount of pressure on developers to know that could be responsible for the death of crew members if something goes wrong.
+Bill Pate was quoted as saying in the article that ‚Äú[if] the software isn‚Äôt perfect, some of the people we go to meetings with might die‚Äù.
+I‚Äôm sure that is a tremendous amount of pressure on developers to know that they could be responsible for the death of crew members if something goes wrong.
 Likewise, this article emphasized the importance of the software, not the hardware.
 The software is what ensures the proper operation of these shuttles in space.